 This event is part of a portfolio events organised by the Leeds Institute for Teaching Excellence (LITE).
 It will be held on January 4th and 5th, with the DigFest happening on the 4th.

 SEC/DigiFest 2018 will have a particular focus on staff-student partnerships, collaborations between academic, technical and professional staff, and initiatives involving external partners.
-We will favour proposals for parallel sessions, workshops and exhibits that can showcase that collaboration as part of their proposed structure.Once you have read the guidance notes and decided which presentation format suits your subject matter best (30-minute session; 60-minute workshop; interactive exhibit / poster) simply complete the abstract submission form not later than Monday, 11th September 2017.
+We will favour proposals for parallel sessions, workshops and exhibits that can showcase that collaboration as part of their proposed structure.Once you have read the guidance notes and decided which presentation format suits your subject matter best (30-minute session; 60-minute workshop; interactive exhibit / poster).

 Contributions on the following themes and sub-themes are welcomed: